 Then he goes to the second customer and says: What do you owe my boss?
 I owe for 100 barrels of grain.
 Quick, sit down and change the bill to 80 barrels!
 Are you sure?
 Yes, it’s okay—go ahead, but just remember who your real friends are.
-The idea was for the manager to make friends with these customers, so that they might assist him once the owner dismisses him.
+The idea is for the manager to make friends with these customers, so that they might assist him once the owner dismisses him.

-Alright, what in the world does he mean when he says, ‘make friends for yourselves by means of dishonest wealth so that when it is gone they may welcome you into the eternal homes?!’
+Alright, what in the world does he mean when he says, ‘make friends for yourselves by means of dishonest wealth so that when it is gone, they may welcome you into the eternal homes?!’
 Does that mean that Jesus, like the man’s boss, is commending the manager for his dishonest behavior?
 So – what do you think Jesus is talking about?

-In the gospel of Luke sometimes Jesus said outrageous things, just to get people’s attention, to get them thinking?
+In the gospel of Luke sometimes Jesus says outrageous things, just to get people’s attention, to get them thinking.
 I think this may be another of those times.
 Perhaps Jesus is being cynical here, saying, ‘Hey this is how the world works, am I right?
 This is the world’s idea of ‘business as usual’.
-But, we know that in all of Luke Jesus has been showing people how the kingdom of God is different than the kingdom of this world, right?
+But we know that in all of Luke Jesus has been showing people how the kingdom of God is different than the kingdom of this world, right?
 Look at what he says right after he tells this story, in v 13.
 “Whoever is faithful in a little is also faithful in much, and whoever is dishonest in a very little will also be dishonest in much.”

 And, what about the ‘friends’ we make with ‘dishonest wealth’ welcoming us into their eternal homes?
 Some people say he’s talking about heaven.
 Think about it – does this sound like heaven to you?
 Where are these ‘eternal homes’, and do we really want to be welcomed into an eternal home that is different from the one that God promises?

-So – what do you think Jesus is talking about?
 He says, ‘Whoever is faithful in little things is also faithful in much.
 Whoever is dishonest in a little thing will be dishonest in big things.
 If you have not been faithful with the dishonest wealth, then who will entrust you with the true riches?”

 A good rule of thumb in trying to understand difficult passages, as well as difficult situations in life, is to ask ourselves, “What would Jesus do?”
 Look at what Jesus said, and how he lived, and ask yourself that question – “What would Jesus do?”

 I’m not saying that asking that question will always make things easy, or clear.
 Life isn’t that simple, and neither is scripture.
-But asking that question – and answering it honestly, to the best of your ability – is a really good place to start when you’re faced with an intellectual, spiritual or moral dilemma.
+But asking that question – and answering it honestly, to the best of your ability – is a good place to start when you’re faced with an intellectual, spiritual or moral dilemma.
 This, in plain talk, means – when you don’t know what to do, or what to think.

 True riches come from right relationship (remember, Jesus has been telling us all along that that is ‘the most important thing’, right?) – right relationship with God, with others, with things – and that those right relationships will characterize the way we live our lives.

 Jesus says, ‘You can’t serve two masters.
 You cannot serve both God and money ‘.
 I don’t see Jesus shaking his finger at us when he says this.
 Rather, he’s shaking his head, “I’m sorry, but it won’t work.
 That’s just the way it is.”

-One thing leads to another, and another, and first they tell ourselves ‘it’s not that big a deal’, then they may say, ‘it’s not really wrong, is it?’
+One thing leads to another, and another, and first they tell us ‘it’s not that big a deal’, then they may say, ‘it’s not really wrong, is it?’
 That’s how dishonesty sneaks up on people, how someone loses their integrity, wholeness – and we need to be on guard.
 It’s a slippery slope, and it starts out with the small things and transactions in what is known as the grey area.